* Andre Johnson, MA, President/CEO, Detroit Recovery Project Inc.

 Participants will understand: Brief overviews of each practice; values and skill alignments; implications for direct service; and fidelity concepts responsive to implementation science.

-Presented by: Shawn Smith, President and Co-Founder, Alma Institute
+Presented by: Shawn Smith, President and Co-Founder, Alma Institute and Terri Strodthoff, PhD, Founder and Executive Director of the Alma Center, Inc.

 June 22, 2016